cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 <br>

-- Create a clean workflow for website build in `main` branch and publish in `gh-pages` branch:
+- ### Create clean workflows for website build and publish You can have two branches, one for website build and another for publish.

-  Example: Here is my local build pipeline, fully automated:
+  Example: I use `main` branch for build and `gh-pages` for publish.

-  For `main` branch and site build:
+  Here is my local build pipeline for `main` branch , fully automated:

   {% raw %}
   ```bash